vineetfrozeninferno/Miscellaneous-Notes/prep topics.md

 2. **Hard - 25**
 ## 6. Heaps - 48 [x]
   - Notes [https://en.wikipedia.org/wiki/Binary_heap]
+    - Heap conceptually consists of 1 root and N child-heaps
+      - **heap-property** = root is guaranteed to be the smallest(in min-heap) or largest (in max-heap) when compared to the roots of all the child-heaps.
+      - recursive structure, but more effeciently defined (for adding and removing elements) as an array.
     - heap must satisfy
       - **shape-property** = complete binary tree = all levels except last one are filled.
       - **heap-property** = parent is greater(if max-heap) or lesser(if min-heap) than child nodes